htcondor/htcondor/docs/grid-computing/grid-universe.rst

     globus_rsl = (project=Test_Project)

-This example’s attribute name for the additional RSL is ``project``, and the value assigned is ``Test_Project``.
+This example's attribute name for the additional RSL is ``project``, and the value assigned is ``Test_Project``.

 The gt5 Grid Type